 was not good.
 Student debt continues to rise and getting good advice is getting hard to achieve.

 The report reviewed the compliance and service levels of the major student loan servicers.
 The Department of Education audited the operations of the Federal Student Aid (FSA) internal controls.
 This is the department that monitors the loan servicers for compliance with their contracts with the federal government.
 The report found that the FSA was not holding student loan servicers accountable if they failed to follow rules or ordering changes at the servicers for wrong repeated issues.
-If the information and rules are not communicated correctly from the top, how can borrowers be expected to get the right information when there has been little risk for poor advice and service?
+If the information and rules are not communicated correctly from the top, how can borrowers be expected to get the right information.

 Student Loan Repayment Complexity is Understated

-We recently describe the need for better student loan repayment advice.
-At this time, advice is still fragmented and there is a lack transparency.
+We recently described the need for better student loan repayment advice.
+At this time, the advice is still fragmented and there is a lack of transparency.
 What is understated is it is a moving target.
-For many borrowers, their financial life is in constant change with life events, income changes and other financial goals.
+For many borrowers, their financial life is in constant change with life events, income changes, and other financial goals.
 These events now have an impact on student loan repayment.

 With a focus change to managing your AGI, the person needs a CPA or financial advisor.
 Finding one that understands the loan repayment options is important but hard to find.
 The loan servicers understand the loan repayment options but cannot give advice on a person’s AGI.

 This is why so many borrowers are frustrated with the advice they are given.
 With the report above, it can be even more maddening since you may not be able to fully trust the advice from the loan servicers.